kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/JSON_SCHEMA.md

 3. **Verify file formats**: Use standard formats (MP4, H.264 for video; MP3, WAV for audio)
 4. **Test different hosting**: Some CDNs work better with JSON2Video's duration detection
 5. **Omit duration property**: Let the API determine duration automatically

+## Text Element Validation

+Text elements are validated for:

+- **Required content**: Text field cannot be empty
+- **Color format**: Colors must be valid hex codes (e.g., "#FFFFFF")
+- **Numeric ranges**: All numeric properties must be within specified ranges
+- **Enum values**: Position, alignment, and style values must be from predefined lists

+Common validation errors and solutions:

+- **"Text content is required"**: Ensure the text field is not empty or whitespace-only
+- **"Invalid hex color"**: Use proper format like "#FF0000" instead of "red" or invalid codes
+- **"Value out of range"**: Check that numeric values are within documented limits
+- **"Invalid position value"**: Use predefined position values or "custom" for coordinates

 ## API Documentation